Turkish Ramazan Pide bread is nothing short of paradise to your taste buds!

 Amongst other things, Ramazan is a time for sharing and the pide bread is shaped so that it’s easy to tear and share.

 Even if there’s just the two of us, in our house, we love to tear and share the fresh pide bread dipped into Barry’s homemade jalfrezi!

 Sometimes, we’ll even splash out and put a bit of garlic butter on it, too.

 And leftovers don’t go to waste, of course.
 We use the rest as a special accompaniment to our Turkish beef saute recipe.

 Just a quick tip:

-Turkish bread is baked without preservatives so it tends to go soft and chewy after just a few hours.
+Turkish bread is baked fresh, daily.
+It doesn’t have preservatives so it tends to go soft and chewy after just a few hours.
 If this happens to you and you don’t fancy toast instead, stick it in the oven on around 150 degrees for about 5 minutes and you’ll get that ‘just-baked’ texture back.